Planning a day in Venice Italy? This is the ultimate guide to exploring the captivating floating city in one day.

 Inside, the basilica is a golden extravaganza of mosaics.
 90,000 square feet of mosaics are symbolically concentrated high above in the celestial world.
 The oldest mosaics in St. Mark’s date back to 1070, telling Old Testament stories.

 There are a few stops along the visitor walking path that you have to pay a few euros to visit.
 It’s definitely worth it to cough up the cash for the Pala d’Oro.

 It’s an elaborate Gothic altar made of gold and precious jewels.
 The panel is universally considered the most refined expression of Byzantine art.

 Also head upstairs to the Loggia dei Cavalli, or Balcony of the Horses, for around 5 euros.
 This is where you’ll find the Triumphal Quadriga — the four beautiful bronze horses of St. Mark.
 From the observation balcony, you’ll have stunning views over Venice.

 The next stop on your 1 day in Venice itinerary is the Doge’s Palace or Palazzo Ducale, one of Venice’s most iconic landmarks.
 The pink and white marble Gothic-Renaissance building was the official residence of the doges, who ruled Venice for more than 1,000 years.

-You’ll need to pre-book your tickets.
-If you didn’t pre-book, try buying tickets at the Correr Museum on Piazza San Marco.
+You’ll need to pre-book a skip the line reserved entry ticket.
+If you didn’t reserve in advance, try buying tickets at the Correr Museum on Piazza San Marco.
 The ticket line at the Doge’s Palace will be too long.